 No, extra nos isn’t what drifters need to get ahead in underground motorsports.
 It’s a Latin expression meaning “outside of ourselves”.
-This was a vital element in Martin Luther’s theology.
+This was a vital element in Martin Luther’s theology (as well as others).
 It comes to mind as I reflect on a recurring theme in the weekly questions from a broadly evangelical parachurch Bible study that I attended.

 There is occasionally a question framed something like this: are you certain that you have eternal life?

 I get concerned, because I get the sense from the context that the question is asking people to go rooting around inside of themselves looking for some sort of subjective experience or phenomenon as the evidence and grounds for being certain or assured.
 I get concerned that it’s really asking about my certainty in my certainty.

 Thinking charitably about it, lurking behind the questions is the Apostle John’s words of assurance: “I write these things to you who believe in the name of the Son of God, that you may know that you have eternal life.”
 (1 John 5:13)

 And yet, what I suspect can happen is confusion and supplanting of self-awareness for knowledge.
 At its worst, it’s navel-gazing or morbid introspection.
 There’s a healthy place to be had for being aware of the subjective evidences in our lives.
 But delving inside of ourselves and looking for verifying evidences in our actions is not actually exercising our faith.
 If we become aware that we are lacking something within and are lacking evidences in our actions, then that should immediately drive us outside of ourselves to Christ.
 What we need was accomplished in Christ and comes from Christ outside of ourselves.
 The void of uncertainty inside can only be filled by that which is outside of ourselves — the person and benefits of Christ.
 Faith looks to Christ and leans into Christ; it’s the only thing it can do in this respect.